Google Pixel 1 Camera Repair

 Alternatively, you can use a sturdy object (such as a stack of books) to prop up the back glass.

-Use a Torx Plus 3IP screwdriver to install the two 5.0 mm‑long screws securing the bracket.
+Use a Torx Plus 3IP screwdriver to install the two 5.8 mm‑long screws securing the cover.

 Remove the remaining liners from the back glass adhesive.